How To Avoid Repeat Back Strain

 The reason is poor local joint control.
 The main reason for this is inadequate or non-existent muscle activation of the deep core stability muscles.
 These muscles are small but are right next to the joint to control excessive slides and glides.
 When they don’t work correctly, the joint can slide too far and strain its supporting ligaments.
 Ouch!
 That hurts.

-The good news is poor core stability can be easily corrected to prevent back pain.
-Please contact your physio for more information or to have your core activation accurately assessed.
+The good news is You can easily correct poor core stability to prevent back pain.
+Don’t hesitate to contact your physio for more information or to have your core activation accurately assessed.

 High-risk factors of back pain include: